stivizi/soilsisters/README.md

 ## Why?
 Because if everybody were a Soil Sister, the planet and all of the life She creates would be fine.
 ## Who?
-Everyday people who fear for the human species and understand that the best answer to climate change lies in restoring the soil.
+People who fear for the human species and understand that the best answer to climate change lies in restoring the soil.
 ## Where?
 Anywhere.
 See our guide to get started.
 ## How?